Zulip’s security strategy covers all aspects of our product and business. Making sure your information stays protected is our highest priority.

 Configurable access control policies

 - Zulip supports private messages (to one or more individuals), private streams with any number of subscribers, as well as public streams available to all organization members.
-We also support guest accounts, which only have access to a fixed set of streams, and announcement streams, where only organization administrators can post.
+We also support guest accounts, which only have access to a fixed set of streams, and announcement streams, where only organization owners and administrators can post.

 - By default, users can maintain their own names and email addresses, but Zulip also supports restricting changes and synchronizing these data from another database (such as LDAP/Active Directory).